Additional Commonwealth and NSW-funded free vaccines

 Commonwealth-funded additional free vaccines

 The Commonwealth Government funds a range of vaccines missed in childhood under the National Immunisation Program.
-Detailed information is available on the Commonwealth's catch-up immunisation webpage.
+Detailed information is available on Catch-up immunisations.
 If you're eligible for a catch-up vaccine, please discuss with your local GP or pharmacist immuniser.

 NSW-funded additional free vaccines